Philosophy

 Careers and graduate opportunities

-The analytical and critical skills that Philosophy students develop prepare them for a wide range of careers, including publishing, journalism, the civil service, law, the arts, consultancy, finance, and many more.
+The analytical and critical skills that students develop during the Philosophy course are excellent preparation for a wide range of careers, including publishing, journalism, the civil service, law, the arts, consultancy, finance, and many more.
 Around one in four students go on to graduate work and further study.